Optimal Rebate Design: Incentives, Competition and Efficiency in Auction Markets: Rebate design: A Principal-Multi-Agent framework

-\begin{remark} We provide in this remark examples and conditions ensuring that $U$ (or $U_{max}$) is not empty \begin{enumerate} \item \textit{Rebates indexed on investors' activity only and fixed point.} Take $z^{k,i}=0$ for any $k\in\{3,\dots,7\}$ and $i=p,q$.
-It means that only $z^{1,p},z^{1,q}$ and $z^{2,p},z^{2,q}$ are actively considered in the contract, that is the indexation with respect to the volume $v^a,v^b$ sent by buyer/seller investors redistributed to the Market Makers.
-Then, (FP) is equivalent to
+\begin{remark} In this remark, we provide explicit examples and sufficient conditions ensuring that $U$ is non-empty.
+For notational convenience, we define the directional jump differences:

+\begin{enumerate} \item \textit{Rebates indexed on investors' activity only.} Take $z^{k,i} = 0$ for any $k \in \{3,\dots,7\}$ and $i \in \{p,q\}$.
+This implies that only $z^{1,i}$ and $z^{2,i}$ are non-zero, meaning the exchange redistributes wealth solely based on the volume of buy and sell orders sent by non-strategic investors.
+Then, the system $(FP)$ is equivalent to: